Courtesy of Harry N. Abrams

 If your mom is the type who loves spending time in markets on trips shopping for trinkets, send her a handmade piece of jewelry from an Etsy artisan.
-Not only does shopping on Etsy support small business owners and makers, but Etsy also became the first major online retailer to offset carbon emissions from its shipping last year.
-Go the sentimental initial necklace route to remind her of you while you’re apart, or pick something with a travel theme like this turquoise globe locket or New Orleans–inspired medallion if that’s more her style.
+Not only does shopping on Etsy support small business owners and makers, but Etsy also became the first major online retailer to offset carbon emissions from its shipping in 2019.
+Go the sentimental initial necklace route to remind her of you while you’re apart, or pick something with a travel theme like this turquoise globe locket if that’s more her style.

 Buy Now: $125, us.rains.com

-A little rain and a global pandemic can’t keep your mom from spending most of her time outdoors?
+A little rain can’t keep your mom from spending most of her time outdoors?
 To keep her dry, give her a brand-new rain jacket from the Danish company Rains in a fun color.
-To keep her safe, send her AFAR’s guide to getting outside while social distancing.

 Buy Now: $165, tourparavel.com